How much renters insurance do I need?

 The policy itself will spell out which types of disasters it covers.

 2. Liability coverage: The liability portion of a renters insurance policy protects you when you are responsible for damages to other people or their property.
 This policy will reimburse you for fixing the damages or protect you in the event of a lawsuit.
-The liability portion of your policy provides no-fault medical coverage.
-This means if someone hurts themselves on your property your policy will pay their medical bills.
+It also provides no-fault medical coverage, covering medical bills for anyone injured on your property regardless of fault.

 Is renters insurance required by law?